Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Did You Know?

-Recognizing that most North American grasslands evolved under the influence of climate, fire and grazing, TNC first reintroduced bison to our preserves in 1978 and continues to support bison to ensure those lands remain diverse and resilient.
+Recognizing that most North American grasslands evolved under the influence of climate, fire and grazing, TNC first reintroduced bison to our preserves in 1978 and continues to support buffalo to ensure those lands remain diverse and resilient.

 Quote: Jason Baldes